BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics

 where $\mu^{c_{0}}_t$ is the mean without condition and the gradients of joint condition are noted as $\sum_{i=1}^{N}(\nabla \log p(c_{i}|x_{t}))$.
 The weights $s_i$ controls the strength of conditioning.
 However, since different conditions pertain to distinct modalities, it is hard to manually configure the strength parameter $s_{i}$.
 Therefore, the preference leans towards the utilization of separate diffusion models to avoid imbalanced control by different conditions.
 This approach prevents being affected by other conditions when learning $\mu_t$ since the gradient of a single condition is far easier to learn than joint conditions:

 where $c$ indicates one single condition.

-\myparagraph{Body to Hand Diffusion.} As the same body motion may lead to different hand gestures, we need the diffusion probabilistic model to sample the most possible gestures instead of directly matching one gesture on the body.
+\myparagraph{Body to Hand Diffusion.} As the same body motion may lead to different hand gestures, we need the diffusion probabilistic model to sample the most possible gesture instead of directly matching one gesture on the body.
 We utilize the widely adopted model SMPLH (SMPL+MANO)~\cite{loper2023smpl,romero2017embodied} as our skeleton, with a total of $52$ joints, where the initial $22$ joints are body joints and the remaining $30$ joints are hand joints.
-We parameterize the representation of motions as positions and rotations 6D of joints.
-To fetch parameters, we use FK to calculate the absolute rotations and joint positions (we define absolute parameters as real positions and rotations of joints without the intervention of parent joints), denoted as global motions, where the former $22$ joints position and 6D corresponds to global body ($\textbf{C}_{B}\in \mathbb{R}^{T \times 22 \times 9}$) and the latter $30$ joints corresponds to global hands ($\textbf{X}_{B}\in \mathbb{R}^{T \times 30 \times 9}$).
-We do the forward process by adding noise to the hand motions step-by-step, fetching the sequences of hand motions $\textbf{X}^{t}_{1},\textbf{X}^{t}_{2},...,\textbf{X}^{t}_{T}$ at noise level $t$.
+We parameterize the representation of motions as positions and rotations 6D of joint.
+To fetch parameters, we use FK to calculate the absolute rotations and joint positions (we define absolute parameters as real positions and rotations of joints without the intervention of parent joints), denoted as global motions, where the former $22$ joint positions and rotations 6D correspond to global body ($\textbf{C}_{B}\in \mathbb{R}^{T \times 22 \times 9}$) and the latter $30$ joints correspond to global hands ($\textbf{X}_{B}\in \mathbb{R}^{T \times 30 \times 9}$).
+We perform the forward process by adding noise to the hand motions step-by-step, fetching the sequences of hand motions $\textbf{X}^{t}_{1},\textbf{X}^{t}_{2},...,\textbf{X}^{t}_{T}$ at noise level $t$.
 Followed by the forward process, we conduct a reverse diffusion procedure on the transformer self-attention denoiser to estimate $\textbf{X}^{0}_{B}$.
-Then we adopt methods in EgoEgo~\cite{li2023ego} by directly concatenating on the noised hand $\textbf{X}^{t}_{B}$ and cleaned body $\textbf{C}^{0}_{B}$ as denoiser input, doing body-hand diffusion process, with the loss shown in Eq.~\ref{eq:SimpleLoss}:
+Then we adopt methods in~\cite{li2023ego} to directly concatenate the noised hand $\textbf{X}^{t}_{B}$ and cleaned body $\textbf{C}^{0}_{B}$ together as denoiser input during the body-hand diffusion process, with the loss shown in Eq.~\ref{eq:SimpleLoss}:

 We directly predict the cleaned motion $\textbf{X}^{0}_{B}$ and use reconstruction loss as diffusion training loss.